Presidential transition of Franklin D. Roosevelt: Tennessee Valley

 In December, Roosevelt reached out to Senator George W. Norris, author of the Muscle Shoals Bill (which Hoover had vetoed in 1931), about making a trip together to the Tennessee Valley to assess the projects proposed by that bill.
 In January 1933, Roosevelt and Norris traveled together on a train from Washington, D.C. to the Tennessee Valley to assess the proposed projects that had been the subject of the vetoed bill.
 Afterwards, they traveled to the Alabama State Capitol in Montgomery, Alabama, where Roosevelt spoke extemporaneously from the building's portico about the values of the proposed projects.
 The projects would become the nucleus of the Tennessee Valley Authority that Roosevelt would authorize shortly after becoming president.

 Meetings between Roosevelt and Hoover

 November 22

-On November 22, the president-elect and outgoing president held their first post-election in-person meeting in the White House's Red Room.
+On November 22, president-elect Roosevelt and outgoing president Hoover held their first post-election in-person meeting in the White House's Red Room.
 Hoover was surprised, at the meeting, to witness the extent of Roosevelt's paralytic disability.
-Hoover began the meeting by delivering to Roosevelt an hour long lecture on international economic matters.
-He would later tell an advisor that he had been, "educating a very ignorant" but "well-meaning young man".
+Hoover began the meeting by delivering to Roosevelt an hour long lecture on the international debt situation.
+He later told Henry Stimson that he had spent the time "educating a very ignorant" but "well-meaning young man".
+(Roosevelt was then 50 and Hoover 58.)
 During this meeting, Hoover proposed that Roosevelt cooperate with him in forming a foreign debt commission, and mistook Roosevelt for having agreed.
+When Roosevelt subsequently issued a statement opposing a commission, Hoover was furious.